theaveasso/ComputationalDesign-for-Architect/README.md

 - [Introducint to Processing](https://thecodingtrain.com/Courses/learning-processing) - Video lessons accompany the introduction from The Learning Processing book by Daniel Shiffman.
 - [Introducing to P5.js](https://thecodingtrain.com/beginners/p5js) - Explain how computational media is different from traditional media using P5.js by Daniel Shiffman.
 - [Nature of Code](https://thecodingtrain.com/learning/nature-of-code/) - Video Series accompay The book [Nature of Code](https://natureofcode.com/book/).
+- [Introducing to Arduino](https://www.youtube.com/playlist?list=PLGs0VKk2DiYw-L-RibttcvK-WBZm8WLEP) Beginner Hand on [Arduino](https://www.arduino.cc/en/Guide/Introduction) tutorials by Paul McWhorter.

+## Introduction to Computational Design
+- [Introduction to Computaional Design](https://www.youtube.com/playlist?list=PLvxxYImPCApUXhX3te3IK32ileXHpzKY4) -  Fall 2019 lecture series for the course GSD-6338: Introduction to Computational Design, taught at the Harvard University Graduate School of Design.
+- [Learning C#](https://www.youtube.com/playlist?list=PLx3k0RGeXZ_yfAFk4GT3gWdFhwCsODUNb) - Introduction to Computer Programming for Designers teaching the basics of how to write computer code using the C# programming language.
+- [Design Computing: 3D Modeling in Rhinoceros with Python Rhinoscript](https://www.futurelearn.com/courses/design-computing-3d-modeling-in-rhinoceros-with-python-rhinoscript) - The fundamentals of coding in the Python scripting language.
+-